floweredscarf/su25/projects/byow/index.md

 We will also have a brief partnership reflection assignment worth 1 point.
 You are required to make a submission to the [Project 3 Reflection Form](https://forms.gle/RUWapL4ayzHvYgzs5) by **Sunday 8/4, 11:59 pm pacific time.**

-In addition, you'll also submit [the Pre-Checkoff Form](https://forms.gle/cuRHCQqXtWbv2JfC7) when you've completed the project and sign up for a checkoff time slot with your TA by **Sunday 8/4, 11:59 pm pacific time** (instructions to do so will be released on Ed).
+In addition, you'll also submit [the Pre-Checkoff Form](https://forms.gle/cuRHCQqXtWbv2JfC7) when you've completed the project by **Sunday 8/4, 11:59 pm pacific time**.
+Checkoff demos will be held on in your assigned lab section on Monday 8/5.
 Note that this is the same time as your autograder submission for Phase 2 is due. **If you do not submit this form and sign up for a checkoff then you will receive a 0 on the checkoff portion of the project.** Only one of your partners needs to submit the form, but you should write the responses together.

 Checkoff demo (submitting [the Pre-Checkoff Form](https://forms.gle/cuRHCQqXtWbv2JfC7) and then attending a checkoff with your TA): 31 points.
  - 11 points: Basic Functionality